mzdravkov/glimmer/README.md

 Glimmer is pretty simple and straight forward.
 All you need to do is to annotate the functions that you want to examine with this special comment:

 ```// glimmer```

-Note: it should be written exactly as it appears here, this means that if you add an extra space (or no space at all) between the comment token and the word ```glimmer``` it won't work.

 Once you've finished annotating, you just run the glimmer command-line tool and provide it with the path to the program: